Coronavirus distance learning platform for children not effective - CRI

 It said four children died from the disease out of which three were males and one was a female and were aged between zero and 14 years.

-The Executive Director of CRI, Bight Kweku Appiah said the use of traditional classroom settings in the learning process had created difficulty for the majority of the children to adapt to the distance learning platforms.
+The Executive Director of CRI, Bight Kweku Appiah said the use of traditional classrooms settings in the learning process had created difficulty for majority of the children to adapt to the distance learning platforms.

 This, he said had resulted in diminishing the effectiveness of distance learning as an alternative means for learning.